What Is General Liability Insurance in New Jersey?

 How Much Does General Liability Insurance Cost in New Jersey?

-General liability insurance costs in New Jersey average $160 per month for $1 million per occurrence and $2 million aggregate coverage.
-Your actual premium depends on several factors, including these:
+General liability insurance in New Jersey averages $160 a month at $1 million per occurrence and $2 million aggregate.
+Six variables set your actual number:

 For more personalized pricing: General Liability Insurance Cost Calculator